 Section 3.
 Trial Employees.
-PTO and sick leave accrued during the first six (6) months of continuous service shall not be credited as earned PTO and sick leave until the employee completes the initial probationary period.
+PTO accrued during the first six (6) months of continuous service shall not be credited as earned PTO until the employee completes the initial probationary period.
+Sick leave accrued shall be credited as earned sick leave after the 90th calendar day of employment.

 Section 4.
 Maximum Accrual.
-Leave benefits which are earned may be accrued to a maximum of one and one half (1 /2) times the employee's annual accrual rate (rounded up).
+Leave benefits which are earned may be accrued to a maximum of one and one half (1 1⁄2) times the employee's annual accrual rate (rounded up).
 Employees will not accrue or be paid for any leave in excess of one and one half times.
 However, the City may approve temporary accruals and carryovers of more than the maximum allowable amount when the employee is unable to take time off due to City staffing and work load requirements, or other legitimate reasons, that in the opinion of the Department Head, make use of accrued paid time off benefits unfeasible.
 Temporary accruals in excess of the allowable amount shall be approved in writing by the City Manager.